pdedumast/ML_project2/README.md

 data/ : - training/
        - test_set_images/
 ```
-Running the runCNN.py file will automatically create a csv file called "submissionCNN.csv"
+Running the runCNN.py file will automatically create a csv file called "submissionCNN.csv" ready for submission on Kaggle, it is this one which will produce the final score on kaggle.
 Running the run_LogReg_eval.py file will automatically create a csv file called "submissionLogReg.csv" /// A VERIFIER ///

 Running in python in the temrinal with command line: `python runCNN.py`